Can Tattoos Cause Keloids?

 Do Tattoos Cause Keloids?

 There’s no limit to where keloids can come from, so yes, tattoos can cause keloids, just the same as any trauma to the skin can.
 Although they can form anywhere, keloids are most likely to occur on the shoulders, upper chest, head and neck.
+Keloids have a higher chance of forming when an area is under tension – joints and areas overlying large muscles that expand and contract frequently.
 Avoid getting tattoos in these areas if you’re worried about keloids.

 Can You Tattoo Near or Over Keloids?